Stage 2: GRIND

 NEXT UP STAGE 3: GLORY >

-Stage 2 Cavalry Map:
+Stage 2 Long Course Map:

 This stage doesn’t knock you down in one punch, it wears you down slowly.
 And that’s the point.

-Stage 2 Scout Map:
+Stage 2 Short Course Map:

 *All distances and elevation gain are approximate and will vary depending on the watch, app, or measuring device that you use.